konik-io/konik/README.md

 ## Features
  - Easy and understandable API to create and read ZUGFeRD compliant invoices.
  - Extensive documentation with examples.
 See [konik.io/docs](http://konik.io/docs)
- - XML Schame and semantic invoice validation.
+ - XML Scheme and semantic invoice validation.
  - Validation of invoices against ZUGFeRD profiles.
  - Validation of invoices against specific country invoice regulations.
  - Attaching or extracting XMLs from PDFs.
- - Multiple PDF Carriages from different vendors (Currently iText adn PDFBox).
+ - Multiple PDF Carriages from different vendors (Currently iText and PDFBox).
 Choose your favorite or use any other of your choice.

 ## Modules